 Lastly, what type of wedding will you be attending and what is the wedding’s required dress code?
 A hot beach wedding in Mombasa may require a casual linen shirt and pants look.
 Whereas a more luxurious wedding at the Windsor Golf hotel and country club will require that you bring your absolute best.

 So let’s go ahead and break down the different styles on what to wear to a wedding in Kenya based on your style, personality, and nature of the wedding.

-It’s a beach wedding with a strict all-white dress code.
+It’s a Kenyan wedding with a strict dress code.

 A wedding with a strict dress code and harsh weather conditions essentially minimizes your ability to use your clothing to showcase your personality by quite a bit.